aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Pseudoscorpion.md

 ### Logic sequence

 - [GetSingleTarget](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md#getsingletarget) called
-- `checkingdead` is set to a new UndergroundStrike coroutine with 3 damage, this enemy, no properties without saying underground
+- `checkingdead` is set to a new UndergroundStrike coroutine with 3 damage, this enemy, no properties without staying underground
 - Yield all frames until `checkingdead` goes to null (the coroutine is done)

 This is effectively what the coroutine does: